AceVPN – High card or a joker? We’re here to find out how much value and performance AceVPN can give customers.

 Head to your taskbar located on the bottom right of your screen, and click on their icon.
 A list of their servers will appear and you may choose which one you want to connect to.

-So, the program’s interface is fine, in contrast to their website, which is frankly, a mess.
+So, the program’s interface is fine, in contrast to their website, which is frankly, an old mess.
 Just finding the download button was difficult.
 Make it easy for customers AceVPN, please.

 The layout of their whole website will definitely benefit from being rearranged to a more efficient.